Mogherbi/tutorial/git.md

 $git push origin feature/listings
 ```

-- go to github.com , create a pull request, inform the master of repository to perform merging if it has no more conflicts.
+C) go to github.com , create a pull request,
+  inform the master of repository to perform merging if it has no more conflicts.

+D) DONE, you are now reading to code on another branch if you want to.
+   Or further updating the branch feature/listings